WHAT IS ENDOMETRIOSIS

 Treatment

-Though hormonal treatments are highly regarded as an acceptable treatment of the disease itself, in actuality, it only treats the symptoms.
-Excision surgery with an endometriosis specialist is considered the gold standard for effectively treating Endometriosis lesions.
-Most surgeons perform a less successful technique, ablation, that simply burns away the top of the disease, leaving the root behind.
-Though endometriosis does not have a cure, many who have undergone expert excision surgery have seen long-term relief in symptoms.
+Though hormonal treatments (OCPs, Lupron, Orlissa, Etc.) are highly regarded as an acceptable treatment of the disease itself, in actuality, it only manages the symptoms.
+Removing Endometriosis lesions by excision surgery with an endometriosis specialist is used for effectively treating Endometriosis lesions.
+Many surgeons perform a less successful technique, ablation, that simply burns away the top of the disease, leaving the root behind.
+Excision surgery requires a very high level of surgical skill, since endometriosis can be found anywhere in the body.
+Though endometriosis does not have a cure, many who have undergone expert excision surgery have seen long-term relief in symptoms, decrease in pain, and improved quality of life.
+Surgery to remove the disease is only the first step of a multidisciplinary approach to more effectively treating endometriosis.

 FREQUENTLY ASKED QUESTIONS